 For years, law schools were wedded to the LSAT.
-Like any marriage, it had its ups and downs, but it was a bedrock relationship.
+Like any marriage, the partnership had its ups and downs, but it was a bedrock relationship.
 The LSAT, after all, was the test developed for law schools.
-The LSAT pledged to help law school assess the lawyerly mettle of applicants; law schools promised to use the LSAT as its primary means of applicant appraisal.
-Through these vows, a mutually beneficial partnership was forged.
+It pledged to help law schools assess applicants’ lawyerly mettle, and in return, law schools promised to use the LSAT as their primary means to appraise law school candidates.
+By upholding these vows, they forged a mutually beneficial partnership.

-But, as stories as old as time have told us, the heart wants what it wants.
-As the LSAT and law schools hit a rough patch of dwindling applicant pools, some law schools began seeking romance outside the homestead.
-Law schools began gazing towards the LSAT’s neighbor, the GRE.
-They saw in the GRE the saw a slightly more free and easy alternative to their spouse.
-They imagined a road not taken, a life not lived.
-Some, in fact, imagined taking that road now.
-The University of Arizona, in particular, couldn’t contain itself — it became the first school to step out on the LSAT.
-A messy fight ensued, but when Harvard Law — a respected pillar of the law school community! — declared it too would tryst with the GRE, the LSAT realized it might be permanently sharing its partner’s affections with the GRE.
+However, as stories old as time have said, the heart wants what it wants.
+As law schools and the LSAT hit a rough patch, some law schools sought romance outside the homestead, gazing towards the LSAT’s neighbor, the GRE.
+They saw the GRE (or Graduate Record Examination) as a slightly easier, more accessible alternative to their spouse.
+The University of Arizona, in particular, couldn’t contain itself and became the first law school to step out on the LSAT.
+A messy fight ensued, but when Harvard Law — a respected pillar of the law school community! — declared it too would tryst with the GRE, the LSAT realized it might be permanently sharing its partner’s affections.

 - Albany Law School